China confirms hypersonic missile carrier test

-BEIJING China has flight-tested a hypersonic missile delivery vehicle in a move that was scientific in nature and not targeted at any country, the Defence Ministry said on Wednesday.
+BEIJING China has flight-tested a hypersonic missile delivery vehicle in a move that was scientific in nature and not targeted at any country, the Defense Ministry said on Monday.

 A Chinese military build-up has raised regional jitters.
 Many countries in Asia have welcomed a stated U.S. intention to shift more attention and military assets back to the region.
 They are beefing up military spending and ties with Washington.

-Three decades of double-digit, annual increases in military spending have accelerated Beijing's ambitious build-up and allowed Chinese defence factories to boost the quality and performance of home-grown weapons and military hardware.
+Three decades of double-digit, annual increases in military spending have accelerated Beijing's ambitious build-up and allowed Chinese Defense factories to boost the quality and performance of home-grown weapons and military hardware.

 (Reporting by Sui-Lee Wee; Editing by Mark Heinrich)